 And now to my claim that such thoughts are an expression of black magic, a way of turning spirituality upside down.

-First of all: Subjectivism means that truth only is something you create yourself – there is no absolute, or objective truth.
-This of course raises the Socratic question: from where does Anni Simonsen (and other New Thought thinkers) know that everything is subjective?
-She can´t know this if reality only is a fantasy you create yourself.
+First of all: Subjectivism means that truth is only something you create yourself – there is no absolute or objective truth.
+This, of course, raises the Socratic question: from where does Anni Simonsen (and other New Thought thinkers) know that everything is subjective?
+She can´t know this if reality is only a fantasy you create yourself.
 Subjectivism is self-refuting.
 The self-refuting aspect is that subjectivism makes an exception of its own position.
-The very assertion of subjectivism is itself non-subjectivistic (see the thought distortion Self-refuting arguments in my book A dictionary of thought distortions).
+The very assertion of subjectivism is itself non-subjectivist (see the thought distortion Self-refuting arguments in my book A Dictionary of Thought Distortions).

-Besides this self-contradiction, then the assertion of subjectivism is in opposition to spirituality, which in its worship of a divine reality of course believes that truth is absolute and objective.
-The opposition is due to that religion, and therefore spirituality, has been reduced to psychology; a reductionism; a distortion of the human being (see my articles Humanistic psychology, self-help, and the danger of reducing religion to psychology, and The pseudoscience of reductionism and the problem of mind).
+Besides this self-contradiction, the assertion of subjectivism is in opposition to spirituality, which, in its worship of a divine reality, of course, believes that truth is absolute and objective.
+The opposition is due to religion, and therefore spirituality, being reduced to psychology, which leads to reduction and distortion of the human being (see my articles Humanistic Psychology, Self-help, and the Danger of Reducing Religion to Psychology, and The Pseudoscience of Reductionism and the Problem of Mind).

-Secondly: We have seen that the ordinary ego-consciousness functions by being identified with the physical world, with instincts, sexuality, emotions and collective ideals.
-The true spiritual practice works through these aspects by means of, for example the core which exists in the basic monastic vows: poverty, chastity and obedience.
-These promises work with a restructuring of the ego´s ownership to things, food and power, and they re-structure sexuality and emotions.
-First thereafter the mystical process can begin; where your so-called progressive karma (good karma) is beginning to work.
-Again: it should now be easy to see how positive psychology and New Thought are doing the exact opposite.
+Secondly: We have seen that the ordinary ego-consciousness functions by being identified with the physical world, with the instincts, sexuality, emotions, and collective ideals.
+The true spiritual practice works through these aspects by means of, for example, the core which exists in the basic monastic vows: poverty, chastity, and obedience.
+These promises work by restructuring the ego´s ownership to things, food, and power; and they restructure one’s sexuality and emotions.
+Then the mystical process can begin and one’s so-called progressive karma (good karma) starts working.
+Again, now it should be easy to see how positive psychology and New Thought are doing the exact opposite.

-The ego is a demonical structure, and it attracts demonical powers and energies which also have been created by the ego phenomenon.
-The same energy-process and function, which realized spiritual teachers use, can therefore be used for other purposes than spiritual.
-When the energy-processes of the astral plane´s collective history are used spiritual, then the ego, in its egoistic isolating and self-affirmative function, steps aside, and the energy is turned into the now, and therefore in towards the source and the spiritual dimension.
-The people, who around a spiritual teacher, constitute an energy-mandala, are in this way made transparent for a higher common human spirituality.
+The ego is a demonical structure and it attracts demonical powers and energies which have also been created by the ego phenomenon.
+The same energy-process and function which realized spiritual teachers use can, therefore, be used for other purposes than spiritual.
+When the energy-processes of the astral plane´s collective history are used spiritually, the ego, in its egoistic isolating and self-affirmative function, steps aside and the energy is funneled into the now, and, therefore, towards the source and the spiritual dimension.
+The people around a spiritual teacher constitute an energy-mandala and are, in this way, made transparent to a higher common human spirituality.

-In a lesser realized person´s use of energy the contact with, and the ability to manipulate with such collective forms of astral energy, can be used for other puposes than spiritual.
-It can be creative, ego-affirmative, political, demonical, and so on.
+A less-realized person could be able to contact and manipulate such collective forms of astral energy, using them for other than spiritual purposes – creative, ego-affirming, political, demonical, and so on.

-The powers that, by realized spiritual teachers are given to others´ disposal in healing, energy transmission and spiritual information exchange, the same powers can be turned in through the ego-structures, and therewith into past and future, and fragmentation (conflict).
-In this way there can be opened creative channels, created super egos (super thoughts), created political leaders and popular seducers (in my article The philosophy of Karen Blixen I have investigated these phenomena in detail).
+The same powers which can be put by realized spiritual teachers at other’s disposal for healing, energy transmission, and spiritual information exchange, can be internalized by the ego-structures, and thus directed into the past and future, resulting in fragmentation (conflict).
+In this way, there can be opened creative channels or created super egos (super thoughts), political leaders and popular seducers (in my article The Philosophy of Karen Blixen I have investigated these phenomena in detail).

-These phenomena are well known from history and from literature.
-In the story of the temptation in the desert, we can see these possible ways of using the energy pictured in anticipated form.
-Here you see the possibility of using the freedom and the power, to elevation of the ego and the consequent power and material glory.
+These phenomena are well known from the history and literature.
+In the story of the temptation in the desert, we can see these possible ways of using the energy, presented in an anticipated form.
+Here, you see the possibility of using the freedom and power in order to elevate the ego and the ensuing power and material glory.
 But Jesus abstains from this deification of the ego.
-It is also known from the Faust myth, described by for exampel Goethe and Thoman Mann.
+This phenomenon is also known from the Faust myth, as described by Goethe and Thomas Mann, for example.

-When you in a selfish way use the powers from the collective history of the astral plane, and which demonical astral beings will help you with (because the ego phenomenon is their magnet of attraction), you can create personal power and material glory.
-That is the essence of Black Magic, and it is the backgound for the creation of the concept of the Law of Attraction (though the worshippers probably don´t realize this – I think they have perfectly good intentions – see the thought distortion Good Intentions Bias in my book A dictionary of thought distortions).
+When you use the powers from the collective history of the astral plane in a selfish way, and with which demonical astral beings will help you (because the ego phenomenon is their magnet of attraction), you can create personal power and material glory.
+This is the essence of Black Magic and the background for the creation of the concept of the Law of Attraction (although the worshippers probably don´t realize this – I think they have perfectly good intentions – see the thought distortion Good Intentions Bias in my book A Dictionary of Thought Distortions).

-A lot of the many New Thought channelers are frauds, or just disillusioned because they are completely controlled by subjective feelings, emotions, intuitions.
-But some of them are caught up in the ego-inflation side of a spiritual crisis, and are actually channeling entities from the collective time.
+A lot of the many New Thought channelers are frauds or just disillusioned because they are completely controlled by subjective feelings, emotions, and intuitions.
+But some of them are caught up in the ego-inflation side of a spiritual crisis and are actually channeling entities from the collective time.
 The problem is that they don´t know who it is they are channeling.
-Demons can be very charming, and very manipulating.
-They will tell you what you want to hear, they will give you experiences, and help you to gain prosperity and success.
-But you will eventually meet the compensatory karma, or Nemesis (see my article Paranormal phenomena seen in connection with channeling).
+Demons can be very charming and manipulative.
+They will tell you what you want to hear; they will give you experiences and help you to gain prosperity and success.
+But you will eventually meet the compensatory karma, or Nemesis (see my article Paranormal Phenomena Seen in Connection with Channeling).

-You can in short not use these energies as you want to; that is: through thinking, and therefore not through will, choices or feelings.
+In short, you cannot use these energies as you want to, that is, through thinking and, therefore, not through will, choices or feelings.

-The eternal circling around your own dreams, desires, success etc., will in other words be contra-balanced through the opposite categories.
+The eternal circling around your own dreams, desires, success, etc., will, in other words, be counter-balanced through the opposite categories.

-I will repeat what we already have examined: as soon as your thoughts spread themselves too much out in an extreme, the energy-system compensates by seeking to bring itself back to the balance of the middle.
-The system does this by seeking over towards the opposite extreme (for instance from perfectionism to a feeling of fiasco).
-That is: through a contrabalancing, a compensation.
+I will repeat what we already have examined: as soon as your thoughts spread to an extreme, the energy-system compensates by seeking to bring itself back to the balance of the middle.
+The system does this by seeking the opposite extreme (for instance, from perfectionism to failure), that is, through counterbalancing, compensating.
 The energy works as a pendulum.
-The more energy, which is invested in an extreme of a pair of opposites, the larger the swing in the opposite direction will become (read more in my article Humanistic psychology, self-help, and the danger of reducing religion to psychology).
+The more energy is invested in an extreme of a pair of opposites, the larger the swing in the opposite direction will become.

 5) Ethical problems connected with The Law of Attraction

-Here is one of Rhonda Byrne ´s own examples on positive thinking: If you as a female has a problem with being too fat, then this is due to that you think fat thoughts.
+Here is one of Rhonda Byrne ´s own examples on positive thinking: If you, as a female, have a problem with being too fat, then this is due to you thinking ‘fat thoughts’.
 Feeling a bit overweight these days?
-According to Rhonda Byrne, it is not an excess of food that´s making you fat – it is your thoughts that are adding on those extra pounds.
+According to Rhonda Byrne, it is not an excess of food that´s making you fat – it is your thoughts that are adding those extra pounds.

 “To put it in the most basic terms, if someone is overweight, it came from thinking ´fat thoughts´ whether that person was aware of it or not,” writes Byrne.
 “A person cannot think ´thin thoughts´ and be fat.
 It completely defies the Law of Attraction.”

-So if one simply think ´thin thoughts´, refrains from observing fat people and follows Byrne´s three-step process of “Ask-Believe-Receive” then you are guaranteed to lose weight, without actually doing anything about it.
+So, if you simply think ´thin thoughts´, refrain from observing fat people, and follow Byrne´s three-step process of “Ask-Believe-Receive,” then you are guaranteed to lose weight without actually doing anything about it.

-The “positive” in Rhonda Byrne´s example on positive thinking, is in other words an Egoistic ideal of beauty without any kind of ethics: avoid observing fat people!
+The “positive” in Rhonda Byrne´s example of positive thinking is, in other words, an Egoistic ideal of beauty without any kind of ethics: avoid observing fat people!

-The film is coming with a number of similar examples on, that its own concepts of positive thinking are equivalent with pure egoistic thinking.
-In addition to this the film also has some messages to sick, weak and poor people, which is as ethical problematic.
-Sick, weak and poor people are namely told, that their disease, weakness or poverty are their own fault, because they think sick, weak and poor thoughts.
-The examples on, how they instead shall think, are as absurd as Byrne´s own example: for example are cancer-sick people told, that they miraculous can heal their disease by watching funny films in three weeks, or by having send a few Gratitude-stones from LA.
+The film is coming with a number of similar examples how its own concepts of positive thinking are equivalent with pure egoistic thinking.
+In addition to this, the film also has some messages to sick, weak, and poor people, which are as ethically problematic.
+Sick, weak, and poor people are told that their disease, weakness or poverty is their own fault because they think sick, weak, and poor thoughts.
+The examples on how they shall think, instead, are as absurd as Byrne´s own example: for example, people with cancer are told that they can heal miraculously in three weeks their disease by watching funny films or by having a few Gratitude-stones sent from LA.